krkulkarni/fmriprepPipeline/README.md

 # fmriprepPipeline

 A Python pipeline for BIDS creation and fmriprep.
-From DICOM to BIDS directory structure creation, preprocessing with fmriprep, smoothing with AFNI, motion correction with ART Repair/GLM.
+From DICOM to BIDS directory structure creation, preprocessing with fmriprep, smoothing and masking with nilearn, motion correction with fmriprep confounds using nilearn.

 ## Installation